jddf/spec/draft-ucarion-jddf-xx.md

 If the schema is correct, then *B* must have a member *D* with the name `definitions`, and *D* must contain a member whose name equals *R*.

+Note that, from this definition, `ref` can only refer to definitions at the root of the schema, and not to merely any definitions further up the tree.
+This limitation is deliberate, and aids in generating useful code from schemas.

-Here is a correct example of `ref` being used to avoid re-defining the same thing twice:
+{{cddl-definitions}} is a correct example of `ref` being used to avoid re-defining the same thing twice:

 ~~~ json
 {